What Should I Invest My Money In?

 They know what industry we’ve been in for decades, and they’re like, “Hey, Dean, what should I put my money in now?”
 It’s like we’ve got some hot stock tip that we’re going to put out there.
 People ask us, “Hey, should I be buying Bitcoin right now?
 What do you think about that?”

 Bud Kasper: Yeah.
 Well, I wouldn’t be asking you any of those questions for the simple reason that you’re obviously too old by using the term cocktail party.
 I haven’t been to a cocktail party in 35 years.

 Dean Barber: That’s not true.

-Bud Kasper: Okay.
+Bud Kasper: OK.

 Dean Barber: Because I’ve been to some with you.
 What do you call them then?

-Bud Kasper: Oh, I don’t know.
-Anymore, gatherings or non-gatherings.
+Bud Kasper: Oh, I don’t know anymore.
+Gatherings or non-gatherings.

 Dean Barber: Is this a new politically correct term for having a cocktail after hours now?

 Bud Kasper: Well, we have a new political regime in place.
 So, therefore, we’ve got to make changes, Dean.

 It’s Not a Question You Can Answer Easily